katunopolis/vibe-faveo/CLEANUP_DONE.md

 ## Next Steps

 1. Update documentation to reference the new utility structure
-2. Consider removing the old scripts once the new structure is confirmed working
-3. Add additional utilities as needed in their appropriate directories
+2. Add additional utilities as needed in their appropriate directories